stuartpittaway/diyBMSv4ESP32/STM32All-In-One/README.md

 Observe warnings about disconnecting the battery connector before programming, or connecting to your computer.

 Use the STM32 Cube software to program the firmware using ST-LINK protocol.

+## Error LED flash sequences

+On power up (after successful programming of the STM32 chip with code) the LED may flash a light sequence in the event of an error.

+* 0 = Successful power on
+* 1 = Not used
+* 2 = MAX14921 thermal shutdown
+* 3 = Less than 4 cells detected (check wiring and soldering to MAX chip)
+* 4 = MAX14921 VA pin (Analog Supply Voltage) below UV_VAVTH (4.7V)
+* 5 = MAX14921 VP is below UV_VPVTH (6V)
+* 6 = MAX14921 device reports not ready (after 5 seconds waiting)
+* 7 = Unable to communicate with MAX14921 over SPI pins/interface

+Most of these reasons are caused by poor soldering to the MAX14921 chip.
+Check for solder bridges and loose pins (not soldered).